 The DAO hack controversy was one of the biggest events that shook the newly-formed Ethereum community back in 2016.
 Here's how it happened.

-Blockchain and smart contracts surely have brought many changes in our everyday lives.
-However, the path leading up to this point was not easy.
-Back in 2016, a project called "The DAO" quickly went from being one of the most successful crowdfunding to perhaps the biggest cataclysmic event in crypto history.
-Things were looking bright for a while until a hacker found a loophole in The DAO protocol and managed to steal no less than 60 million ETH via its faulty source code, which then raised questions among blockchain users.
+Things were looking bright until a hacker found a loophole in The DAO protocol and managed to steal no less than 60 million ETH via its faulty source code, raising questions among blockchain users.

 While The DAO may have represented a bold new form of venture capital and could have been great for investors worldwide, the dream was not to last.
 Let's take a closer look at what went behind the controversy.